-- Research project: Describe the type of research the visiting researcher will be conducting at the host department, and whether it is part of a larger ongoing research project or a newly started project.
+- Research project: Describe the type of research the visiting research will be conducting at the host department, and whether it is part of a larger ongoing research project or a newly started project.

-Proposed visiting researcher
+Nominated visiting researcher

 Please state the following: